etd530/Hysplit_R_interface/README.md

 <img src="https://user-images.githubusercontent.com/85890746/187039811-fa26baaf-0122-4e5e-8663-427afe428146.png" width="400">

+In a set of forwards trajectories, the histogram indicates the positions at which the winds starting from the point of origin arrived after the indicated number of hours.
+In a set of backwards trajectories, the histogram indicates the positions from which the winds arriving to the point of origin started.

 Lastly, an "altitudinal profile" plot is provided, which indicates the mean height (± standard error) of each group of trajectories at the different hours of the duration of the run: